crate/services-docs/docs/reference/overview.md

   number.

-After filling out the info, you can see the affected schemas/tables and the number of affected partitions at the next iteration of the action.
+After filling out the info, you can see the affected schemas/tables and the number of affected partitions if the policy gets executed at this very moment.

 (overview-cluster-settings-scale)=
 ### Scale